-Write-downs of inventories, except for stores and spare parts and work in progress, to net realisable value amounted to March 31, 2020 - Rs.
-11, March 31, 2019 - Rs.
-24. Due to COVID 19, the Company has not able to use the part of the work in progress inventory for production of goods and accordingly the Company has created the provision of Rs.
-344 lakhs as on March 31, 2020.
-These were recognised as an expense during the year and included in 'changes in inventories of work-in-progress, stock-in-trade and finished goods' in the statement of profit and loss.
+Write-downs of inventories, except for stores and spare parts and work in progress, to net realisable value amounted to March 31, 2021 - Rs.18, March 31, 2020 - Rs.
+11. These were recognised as an expense during the year and included in 'changes in inventories of work-in-progress, stock-in-trade and finished goods in the statement of profit and loss.